pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Never attribute to malice that which is adequately explained by stupidity."
 --Hanlon's Razor

+"The people who are experts in the truth usually get orders from the people who are experts in order."
+--Yuval Noah Harari

 "The more entangled we are in our thoughts and feelings, the more we lose touch with whatever is happening in the world around us."
 --Russ Harris, *The Happiness Trap*